top of page

 Many people wonder whether they are allowed to work and live in Germany with an EU Blue Card from other EU countries.
 Unfortunately, mobility with an EU Blue Card is not as easy as the name "Blue Card" suggests.
 Anyone who wants to move to Germany from another EU country with a Blue Card (so-called long-term mobility) must generally apply for a new German Blue Card or another residence permit in order to be allowed to work here.
 However, various simplifications in the administrative procedure apply (e.g., regarding the recognition of qualifications, see Section 18h of the Residence Act ).

-For short-term stays of up to 90 days within a 180-day period (so-called short-term mobility ), holders of an EU Blue Card from another member state may work in Germany – but only under certain conditions (see Section 18h of the Residence Act).
+For short-term stays of up to 90 days within a 180-day period (so-called short-term mobility ), holders of an EU Blue Card from another Member State may work in Germany – but only under certain conditions (see Section 18h of the Residence Act).
 In particular, the activity performed must be contractually identical to that in the sending country.
-Whether there is a sufficient connection between the activities should be carefully examined, as impermissible deviations between the job descriptions can lead to illegal employment.
+Whether there is a sufficient connection between the activities should be carefully examined, as inadmissible Deviations between the job profiles can lead to illegal employment.

 In individual cases, the regulations regarding short-term and long-term mobility under the Blue Card can be quite complex.
 This is especially true since the mobility regulations for the Blue Card are closely linked to the regulations for the ICT Card.
 A VISAGUARD lawyer will be happy to advise you on this topic regarding worker mobility within the European Union .